Premium windsock for Paragliding, Hang Gliding, & Skydiving

 The sock can be raised another foot by installing a 1/4" bolt in the stake about 10" from the end.

-If the 16' Crappie pole is used, it should have the modifications done per the photo below.
+The best Crappie pole to use is the 16' 6" pole made by B'n'M. It should have the modifications done per the photo below.

 Marilyn's reinforced sock opening – this is the most important difference between her windsock and all others.
 It is flexible tubing so the opening can be bent/crushed.
 It will recover it's natural shape if left in a warm place for a while.
 Note: the orange color of the sock may vary from the photos here depending on our fabric supplier.